 - Try Mosquito Dunks

-If you have never heard of mosquito dunks before, they are a type of biological insecticide that contains a strain of bacteria called bacillus thuringiensis (BTI).
-This bacteria is safe for humans and animals, but it is toxic to fungus gnats.
+If you have never heard of mosquito dunks before, they are a type of biological insecticide that contains a strain of bacteria called Bacillus thuringiensis (BTI).
+This bacterium is safe for humans and animals, but it is toxic to fungus gnats.

 To use mosquito dunks for getting rid of fungus gnats, simply place one in a cup of water (or as directed) and add it to the soil.
 The bacteria will kill off any fungus gnat larvae in the soil, thus preventing them from maturing into adulthood.